These instructions apply to the DS 7 Crossback Mk1 (X74) 2017-Present.

 What needs resetting afterwards?

-The electric windows and the sunroof (if fitted) re-initialise, plus the clock and settings.
+The electric windows and the sunroof (if fitted) re-initialise, plus the clock, radio presets and tyre-pressure reference.
+Seat and mirror memory can also drop, and a few warning lights may show briefly before clearing.

 If a warning light stays on after reconnecting, look up the code on autodtcs.com.